enthought/traits/docs/source/traits_user_manual/advanced.rst

 ::::::::::::::::::::::::::::::::::::::::::::::

-Using the terminology introduced in this section, we can say that the :class:`~Instance` trait accepts values that *provide* the specified protocol.
+Using the terminology introduced in this section, we can say that the :class:`~.Instance` trait accepts values that *provide* the specified protocol.

 Traits defines two additional traits that accept values that *support* a given protocol (they provide it or can be adapted to it) instead:

-* The :class:`~Supports` trait accepts value that support the specified protocol.
+* The :class:`~.Supports` trait accepts value that support the specified protocol.
 The value of the trait after assignment is the possibly adapted value (i.e., it is the original assigned value if that provides the protocol, or is an adapter otherwise).

-* The :class:`~AdaptsTo` trait also accepts values that support the specified protocol.
+* The :class:`~.AdaptsTo` trait also accepts values that support the specified protocol.
 Unlike ``Supports``, ``AdaptsTo`` stores the original, unadapted value.